shan8851/rust-learnings/README.md

 - `cmp::Ordering` to compare numbers and flesh out the game logic

 Both mutable and immutable variables were used to keep track of the game state and the user input.

+### Convert Temperature

+A simple program that converts temperature from Fahrenheit to Celsius.
+The user will enter temp in f and be returned the correct temp in c.

+The point of this is to familiarise myself with the `std::io` library and the `Result` type as well as work with data types and error handling in Rust.

+### Fibonacci Sequence

+A program that calculates the nth Fibonacci number and optionally displays the entire sequence up to that number.
+The user inputs a position in the Fibonacci sequence, and the program outputs the corresponding Fibonacci number.
+Additionally, the user can choose to see the entire sequence up to that number.

+This program was created to practice working with loops, conditionals, and vector data structures in Rust.
+It also demonstrates basic error handling and user input validation.

+*Key features and concepts covered:*

+- Input Validation: Ensuring the user inputs a valid number within the allowed range (0 to 93).
+- Iterative Calculation: Using a loop to calculate Fibonacci numbers efficiently.
+- Optional Sequence Display: Allowing the user to choose whether to see just the nth number or the entire sequence up to that number.
+- Colored Output: Utilizing the colored crate to enhance the user interface with colored text.

+*This program uses the following Rust libraries and techniques:*

+- std::io for reading user input
+- std::vec::Vec for storing the Fibonacci sequence
+- colored crate for adding color to terminal output

+This project reinforces the use of basic Rust syntax and control flow, while also introducing external crates to enhance functionality and user experience.